skuid/SamplePages/Salesforce_Advanced/Create_Record_and_File/README.md

 Typically Skuid builders have used a 2 step wizard to handle this, with step one being data entry for a new record, then forcing the user to save that record before they can upload a file or image to it in step two.
 This is functional, but not optimal.

-This sample page shows how to create a case, and upload a file to that case in the same step.
-Though this method seems like a bit of hack - its actually used behind the scenes by Salesforce in some of their standard UI.
+This sample page shows how to create a case and upload a file to that case in the same step.
+Though this method seems like a bit of hack, it's actually used behind the scenes by Salesforce in some of their standard UI.

 The process is as follows.
 - File is initially uploaded as a content document linked to the `current user` record.
 (Everyone has a saved user record.)